The classification of large spaces of matrices with bounded rank: The case of

 \section{The case of $\Mat_3(\F_2)$}

-Here, we will classify all the $5$-dimensional rank $2$ subspaces of $\Mat_3(\F_2)$, as stated in Theorem \ref{M3F2}.
-Let $V$ be such a subspace.
-Notice that the proofs from Section \ref{reductionII} show that either $V$ satisfies the assumptions in the Common Kernel Theorem, or $V^T$ satisfies them, or $V$ is equivalent to $\calJ_3(\F_2)$ (and then it also satisfies them). \\ Notice also that $\calJ_3(\F_2)$ and $\calJ_3(\F_2)^T$ are actually equivalent, and even similar: this is easily seen by remarking that $\calJ_3(\F_2)^T=\frak{sl}_3(\F_2) \cap T_3^+(\F_2)$ and by performing the row and column operations $L_1 \leftrightarrow L_3$ and $C_1 \leftrightarrow C_3$.
-It will thus suffice to prove the following proposition, which describes some exceptional cases in the Common Kernel Theorem:
+Here, we seek to classify all the $5$-dimensional $\overline{2}$-subspaces of $\Mat_3(\F_2)$, as stated in Theorem \ref{M3F2}.
+Let $\calV$ be such a subspace.
+Notice that the proofs from Section \ref{reductionII} show that either $\calV$ satisfies the assumptions of the Common Kernel Theorem, or $\calV^T$ satisfies them, or $\calV$ is equivalent to $\calJ_3(\F_2)$. \\ Notice also that $\calJ_3(\F_2)$ and $\calJ_3(\F_2)^T$ are actually equivalent, and even similar: this is easily seen by remarking that $\calJ_3(\F_2)^T=\frak{sl}_3(\F_2) \cap T_3^+(\F_2)$ and by conjugating $\calJ_3(\F_2)^T$ with the permutation matrix $ $.
+Thus, it suffices to prove the following proposition, which describes the exceptional cases in the Common Kernel Theorem: